evanmschultz/evanmschultz/README.md

 — Richard Feynman

 ---
-> I know a lot of names of things.
-At least the list of things I know is growing.
+> I know a lot of names of things and the list of things I know is growing.

 — Evan Schultz
     </td>